Shihan Samson Muripo’s Inner Circle Reveals the True Champion Behind the Karate Legend

 Durban was my first regional tournament, so being on the list was inspirational.
 I lost and was thinking of quitting, but training under him, you still feel the zeal to do more, whether you win or lose.

-His belief and vision for Kyokushin in Africa is unshakable.
+His belief and vision for Kyokushin in Africa are unshakable.

 He once told me, ‘You can lose before fighting and win before fighting; it all depends on your faith.’

-In our battles and life, our faith in God, dedication, and commitment make us winners.”
+Our faith in God, dedication, and commitment make us winners in our battles and life.”

 Senpai Thabani Mndebela, Medical Doctor, Former IKO Matsui IKO 1 Heavyweight Champion (2008-2016), Former All Africa Heavyweight Champion Matsui IKO 1 (2008-2016), Retired from Karate in 2016, Current Last Fighter Standing Heavyweight Champion (2016), and Current Extreme Fighting Heavyweight Champion (2021 Undisputed) – South Africa